RajeshwariNavalur/M1_DCconverters-UTI-/1_Requirements/README.md

 # Description
-Designing or estimating the parameters of various DC-DC converters (buck converter, boost converter and buck-boost converter) based on their input voltage and output voltage which allows the users to analyse all the design considerations of the three converters in a single program
+Designing or estimating the parameters of various DC-DC converters (buck converter, boost converter and buck-boost converter) based on their input voltage and output voltage which allows the users to analyse all the design considerations of the three converters in a single program.

 ## Highlevel Requirements
 * Classifying  the converter based on the input and output voltage that is, whether it is a buck, boost or buck-boost converter.